FAQs

 • Is the Master in Physician Assistant Studies program accredited?

-At its 2021 March meeting, the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) placed the Florida International University Physician Assistant Program sponsored by Florida International University on Accreditation-Probation status until its next review in 2023 March.
+The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the Florida International University / Herbert Wertheim College of Medicine Master in Physician Assistant Studies Program sponsored by Florida International University.
+Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 • When do the Master in Physician Assistant Studies classes begin?

-Classes begin the first week of August, but students are required to attend a professional development seminar in the last week of July.
+Classes begin in August, and students are required to attend a professional development seminar towards the beginning of August.

 • Is there on-campus housing available?